 - Location: 234 Museum Dr. Mt.
 Washington, Los Angeles, California

-The Southwest Museum is located off of Highway 110 which is one of the oldest freeways in the entire United States.
-There is a ton of history just for this freeway, so it is worth driving and visiting some of the historic sites.
+The Southwest Museum is located off of Highway 110, which is one of the oldest freeways in the entire United States.
+The freeway has a lot of history, so it is worth driving and visiting some of the historic sites.
 After getting off on Avenue 43, you will head over the road then follow the signs to the museum.
-It is located on the top of a small hill, and the driveway is a little steep so watch out for other cars.
+It is located on the top of a small hill, and the driveway is a little steep, so watch out for other cars.

-The museum has a large parking lot from which you can explore the surrounding area.
+The museum has a large parking lot that you can use.
 Remember, it is only open on Saturdays though.

 There is also a garden with succulents and other native plants from the area.

 There is only one main room currently, and it is dedicated to pottery.
-The pieces they have on display here are fantastic though, and it tells a story of how pottery has changed over the centuries.
+The pieces they have on display here are fantastic, and they tell the story of how pottery has changed over the centuries.

-I don’t usually enjoy these types of exhibits but the pieces were beautiful, so I was into it.
+I don’t usually enjoy these types of exhibits, but the pieces were beautiful.

-Outside of the downstairs level is the Hopi Trail which is a short little trail that has a lot of plants from the area and which is nice for a small walk.
+Outside of the downstairs level is the Hopi Trail, which is a short little trail that has a lot of plants from the area and is nice for a stroll.